cogtoolslab/block_construction/experiments/zipping/README.md

 The problem with this version is that in some trials (3 ambiguous and 4 novel), the participant gets shown chunks they've already built.
 This isn't the end of the world, but it's not the cleanest design-- ideally we'd want to counterbalance the trials in which they see these pre-built chunks.
 For now though, I'm going to leave them in.

+## Calibration Experiments
+We ran these to test parameters, check whether people were at a reasonable level of accuracy (off floor/ ceiling), and measure learning effects within zipping trials.

 ## zipping_calibration
 - Only running zipping trials to understand dynamics/ sensitivity of this experiment
 - Uses different config: `experimentConfigZippingCalibration.js`